mosu001/hccm/docs/Setup Guide.md

     1. Launch Eclipse
     2. Select "Window" > "Preferences" > "Java" > "Installed JREs"
     3. Confirm that there is an entry for the JRE installed on your computer.
 If not, add it using the path to the the main jre directory (e.g. .\\jre1.8.0\_221)

+## Create the Java Project

-5. Create a new project in Eclipse for the repository files
+1. Create a new project in Eclipse for the repository files
     1. Select "File" > "New" > "Java Project"
     2. Enter a project name (the name is unimportant)
     3. Unselect "Use default location" and select the directory into which the GitHub repository was cloned